-Once you have passed through these core parts of the interview process, you may have to wait some time for an offer.
-You may get a chance for feedback, however it’s not unusual to be ghosted if you haven’t heard back for a couple of weeks.
+Once you have passed through these core parts of the interview process, you may have to wait for an offer.
+Regardless of whether you get the job or not, you may get a chance for feedback, which can be helpful for your career.

-Tell me how you coped with a challenging data analysis project?
+3. Tell me how you coped with a challenging data analysis project

-They are asking for how you overcome challenges, and giving you a chance to highlight your strengths in action.
-Make sure to include strengths and weaknesses.
 Be honest about what went wrong or what you found difficult, and try to highlight any skills listed in the job requirements of this role.
+Again, make sure you give an answer with a positive outcome, showing the lessons/skills you learned to cope with similar challenges in the future.

 This question asks you to be as specific as possible.
 Focus on the size and type of data you have worked with, whether from previous work experience or your own projects and programs.
 Many hiring managers will be looking to see if you can handle large, complex data.

-Data cleaning takes up a large part of your work hours as a data analyst.
-Here is a chance to show the interviewer how you handle the process, including missing data, duplicates, outliers and more.
-Be sure to explain why it is important, and how you have dealt with it in past projects.
+Data cleaning (also known as data preparation or data cleansing) takes up a large part of your work hours as a data analyst.
+When you answer this question, you can show the interviewer how you handle the process.
+You’ll want to explain how you handle missing data, duplicates, outliers, and more.
+Be sure to explain why it is important and how you have dealt with it in past projects.

 When an interviewer offers up a question about the company, this is an opportunity to show your research into their work and how you align with them.
 Consider how your analysis skills can bring insights specific to this company in particular, with their problems and goals in mind.

-What have you used before and what certifications do you have?
-How long have you been working with these kinds of software?
-This question helps the interviewer assess what level of experience you have, and how much training you might need for the role in question.
+This question helps the interviewer assess what level of experience you have and how much training you might need for the role in question.

-Software might include R, Python, Tableau and Microsoft Excel.
-Be sure to try some extra training in programs if you’re uncertain of these.
+Software to mention for data analyst roles includes R, Python, Tableau, and Microsoft Excel.
+Be sure to try some extra data analyst training if you’re uncertain of these.